 Kα energy markers help easily identify elemental peaks.

 Identify elements through cursor ID by selecting individual energy channels.

-Create a simple spreadsheet report of multiple spectra’s quantitative analysis.
+Create spreadsheet reports from multiple spectra’s quantitative analysis results.

 - Image Acquisition